cintnguyen/Ascending_Notes/README.md

 Components Testing:

-Test Case 1: Adding a New Note - Tests the ability to add a new note to the app.
+Test 1: Adding a New Note - Tests the ability to add a new note to the app.

 Test Steps:
 Render the app.